SaraLab-Group/saralab-website/contact/index.md

 ---
 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the [Baskin School of Engineering](https://www.soe.ucsc.edu/departments/electrical-computer-engineering) We are located on the 2nd floor of the Baskin Engineering Building.
+Our lab is part of the [Baskin School of Engineering](https://www.soe.ucsc.edu/departments/electrical-computer-engineering).
+We are located on the 2nd floor of the Baskin Engineering Building.
+{:.center}

 {%
   include figure.html